cjihrig/hapi-auth-signi/README.md

 - `algorithm` (string) - The algorithm name passed to `Crypto.createVerify()`.
 - `format` (string) - The format of the signature passed to `Verify.verify()`.
 - `authData` (object) - The result returned on successful authentication.

+### Custom Strategies

+The default strategy, `'signature'` uses the default settings described below.
+It is possible to create additional strategies by calling `server.auth.strategy('your_strategy_name_here', 'signature', options)` with customized options.

+#### `authorizationType`

+A string representing the authorization type.
+This is expected to be the first part of the `Authorization` HTTP header.
+Defaults to `'signature'`.